Karthikeyanmac/I2C-16-2-LCD-with-three-different-microcontrollers-/README.md

 # I2C 16x2 LCD with three different microcontrollers
 The key learning from this setup is that I2C communication remains the same, regardless of the microcontroller.

----------| I recently connected an I2C 16×2 LCD with three different microcontrollers:
+<br> I recently connected an I2C 16×2 LCD with three different microcontrollers:
                              ✅ Arduino UNO
                              ✅ ESP32
                              ✅ NodeMCU (ESP8266)